 - Intelligent energy networks through automated and optimized energy use

-These studies have shown some aspects that bring improvements for the citizens of the cities.
-Better mobility solutions, for example, promise citizens an average of 20 percent less commuting time.
-This includes intelligent traffic control, Smart Parking and real-time information for local traffic.
-This in turn means less pollution for the environment.
+From these studies some aspects have emerged that bring improvements for the citizens of the cities.
+For example, better mobility solutions promise citizens an average of 20 percent less commuting time.
+This includes intelligent traffic control, smart parking and real-time information for local traffic.
+This in turn means a lower burden on the environment.

-Smart Cities are also considered to be particularly environmentally friendly.
-Automated heating and cooling in buildings, billing for the actual amount of waste and intelligent energy networks significantly reduce the environmental impact in cities.
+Smart cities are also considered to be particularly environmentally friendly.
+Automated heating and cooling in buildings, billing based on actual amounts of waste and intelligent energy networks significantly reduce the environmental impact in cities.

-McKinsey's analysis has shown that three conditions must be met in order to Smart Cities successfully set up and expand.
+McKinsey's analyzes have shown that three prerequisites must be met in order to successfully build and expand smart cities.

 - Technical basis that is connected by sensors, smartphones and a fast mobile and broadband network and provides raw data (open data platform)